mkjmdski/.dotfiles/zsh/README.md

 ### Ruby gems

-Run `update_gems` to install/update gems specified below.
+Run `gems_install` to install gems manually.
 Gems are installed to user directory (not global).
+Use `GEMS_UPDATE` variable to do it automatically.

 * [`colorls`](https://github.com/athityakumar/colorls) - colors your ls, adds tree and nerdfonts